R-N/akreditasi-wp/wp-content/plugins/iks-menu/readme.txt

 = Help =
 * Get help anytime 24/7 - Ask your question and we will help you anyway
 * See documentation for plugin - Super detailed docs for better understanding of how plugin works
+* FAQ (Answers to popular questions) - [See special chapter in documentation](https://docs.iks-menu.com/#/faq)
-* Does not suit for you? - Suggest a new features for plugin and we will provide it soon
+* Does not suit for you? - Suggest a new features for plugin and we will provide it as soon as possible

 == Installation ==

-Check installation process with screenshots [in official documentation](https://docs.iks-menu.ru/#/install).
+Check installation process with screenshots [in official documentation](https://docs.iks-menu.com/#/install).

 = Automatic installation =